HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions (Python).md

 ZeroDivisionError: division by zero
 ```

-> Python has its own error raised when it encounter division by zero but well create our own for the sake of learning
+> Python has its own error raised when it encounter division by zero (`ZeroDivisionError`) but well create our own for the sake of learning

 Problematic functions and methods like `quotientUnsafe` don't always return a float.
 The problem for this `quotientUnsafe` function is that there is a possibility you'll end up dividing with zero.
 This introduces the concept of exception.
 Where the quotient function works **except** when the denominator is zero.

 To implement this kind of behavior.
 You create an if-else check (or any control statement) to make sure the denominator is not zero.
 If you do encounter a zero denominator you **`raise`** an error.
-Here you are raising a user defined error object called `DivisionByZeroError`.
+Here you are raising a user defined error instance called `DivisionByZeroError`.
+This user defined error must be a specialization of the built in class `Exception`

 ```python
 class DivisionByZeroError(Exception):